kennethleungty/Web-Scraping-Walkthrough-HCP-Info/README.md

 ## Motivation
 There is no analytics without data, and web scraping is one of the many tools used to curate data.
 The concept of web scraping has always been fascinating to me, and I felt it would be certainly be interesting to practise my coding chops while exploring the lists of registered healthcare professionals in Singapore.

-The Ministry of Health (MOH) Professional Registration System webpage grants public access to the general information of healthcare professionals registered in Singapore, allowing the public to readily locate the professional they seek to find.
+The Ministry of Health Professional Registration System webpage grants public access to the general information of healthcare professionals registered in Singapore, allowing the public to readily locate the professional they seek to find.
 As with most search sites, the records in the system is not available for viewing in its entirety, and that sets up a nice exercise for web scraping practice.

 There are different pages for the various categories of healthcare practitioners (e.g. doctors, pharmacists, nurses, dentists etc), and being a pharmacist myself, it was natural for me to first test things out on the Pharmacists dataset.